College of Education and Human Development

 David Johnson David Johnson

-David Johnson is Co-Director of the Cooperative Learning Center.
-For the past 40 years, he has served as an organizational consultant to schools and businesses throughout the world.
-He is a practicing psychotherapist.
+David Johnson was Co-Director of the Cooperative Learning Center.
+For 40 years, he served as an organizational consultant to schools and businesses throughout the world.
+He was a practicing psychotherapist.
 Johnson held the Emma M.

 Image